recordrig/for-the-record/README.md

 ## CI/CD Pipeline

-Pushes to on any branch will trigger a Quality Assurance GitHub workflow (see `./.github/qa.yml`) via [GitHub Actions](https://github.com/DaniellaCocco/recordrig/actions) which runs our automated tests.
+Pushes to any branch will trigger a Quality Assurance GitHub workflow (see `./.github/qa.yml`) via [GitHub Actions](https://github.com/DaniellaCocco/recordrig/actions) which runs our automated tests.
 If the QA passes, GitHub will auto-deploy to a unique URL (staging) through Now integration with GitHub.

 Merge a branch into `master` to create a new release.
 This can only be done through a pull request in GitHub.